 This course gives students skills and practice needed to conduct various levels of edits, including comprehensive edits, copyedits, and proofs.
-Students edit communication products for correct usage in capitalization, grammar, punctuation. spelling and style.
+Students edit communication products for correct usage in capitalization, grammar, punctuation, spelling and style.
 They apply theories and strategies to ensure communication products conform to style guides, to develop editor-writer relationships and to provide audiences with clear ethical content.
-PREREQUISITES: 831-103 - College Writing.
-Intro
+PREREQUISITES: Course 831-103 - College Writing, Intro with a minimum grade of C or TR or achieve the required placement test score

-699-113 Information Design 3.00
+699-113 Information Design

 This course gives students skills and practice needed to design and manage communication products using professional communications strategies.
 Students explore and apply strategies to structure communication products so that users can access information easily, understand it, and feel comfortable with its presentation.
 XML is also introduced.
-PREREQUISITES: 831-103 - College Writing, Intro
+PREREQUISITES: Course 831-103 - College Writing, Intro with a minimum grade of C or TR or achieve the required placement test score